benfoster/MigraDoc.Extensions/README.md

 The tests are not updated to include the new support for html nested lists!
 Use on your own risk!

-The included example project is update to have different example of nested lists.
+The included example project is updated to have different example of nested lists.

 ## Quick Start